Ireland vacation rentals

 Go by car or go by transit?
 That’s the main question Ireland poses to travelers.
 While it might take you a little longer to get from place to place, the republic’s system of trains, buses, and ferries efficiently covers the small island.
 Trains connect Dublin — home to the island’s busiest airport, Dublin Airport (DUB) — to most major towns and cities.
 Intercity buses offer dependable service to smaller destinations.
 When you want to get out to Ireland’s wilder areas, a car will come in handy as long as you’re comfortable driving on the left side of the road.

 Ireland is truthfully quite drizzly, especially in winter.
 But its climate is also mild year-round.
 In fact, you’re likely to read it in the local news whenever temperatures dip below freezing or exceed 80 degrees Fahrenheit (26 degrees Celsius).
-Summer brings the most pleasant weather and, of course, the most crowds.
+Summer brings the most pleasant weather and, of course, the most crowds, making it a more competitive time to book a house for rent.
 The peak months of July and August are the sunniest, warmest, and driest.
 It’s the time of year for outdoor festivals, including gatherings dedicated to the republic’s alternative music as well as its active Irish trad folk music scene.
 Spring and fall are generally quieter and more overcast, with the exception of St. Patrick’s Day in March, celebrated with lively parades across the country.

 In Dublin’s city center, it’s easy to lose track of time wandering through the historic sites and museums, but don’t miss the action on the streets.
 Take a stroll along Grafton Street to visit local shops and the famous buskers known to perform here year-round.
 This pedestrian-only thoroughfare links St. Stephen’s Green to Trinity College.
 Its popularity means the street often gets crowded, though skip over a few blocks and you’ll find independent cafes and designer shops in areas like the Creative Quarter, emanating from Drury Street.